zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 That's the technique called [Padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Block_cipher_mode_of_operation), we need to pad the message in order to fit the block size.
 For example, adding spaces to the end of the message until it's 32 in length.

-The library doesn't make the decision of how to pad the message, instead, it just implements the algrithm, sets the criteria and leaves the decision of padding up to the user.
+The library doesn't make the decision of how to pad the message, instead, it just implements the algorithm, sets the criteria and leaves the decision of padding up to the user.
 In fact, ECB mode is not secure, because it's vulnerable to [Padding oracle attach](https://en.wikipedia.org/wiki/Padding_oracle_attack).
 Choosing the right mode is very important for being secure.

 In the next blog post, I will be talking about a different AES mode which is more practical and secure than ECB mode.

 ## Verify that Hacker can't decrypt with a different key
 OK.
-So far, we are able to encrypt a message that is a multiple of 16 in length, and decrypt it back to the original plaintext.
+So far, we are able to encrypt a message that is a multiple of 16 in length and decrypt it back to the original plaintext.
 But we haven't checked if it's secure.
 By secure, I mean, at least a hacker shouldn't be able to decrypt the ciphertext with a different secret key.

 Let's try by making a hacker's key and use that to try decrypting our message
 ```